 I countered that his client's practices were "of questionable legality, and ethics."

 "You and Mr. O'Reilly and the entire Fox network are not the individuals who should be make determinations of what is or what is not a legal abortion."

 We continued back and forth for a few more minutes until Irigonegaray called me "shameful" and went back into his office.

-The next night we aired video of the confrontation and O'Reilly interviewed Mary Kay Culp, executive director of "Kansans For Life," a pro-life organization.
+The aftermath The next night we aired video of the confrontation and O'Reilly interviewed Mary Kay Culp, executive director of "Kansans For Life," a pro-life organization.
 Culp said her statistics showed that in every late-term abortion performed since 1998, not one was performed to save the life of the mother.
 Furthermore, Culp alleged that Tiller and another abortionist were the ones who were making the medical determination of "depression."

 "How does he terminate a fetus?" asked Bill.

 "His preferred procedure is to find the baby's heart on the sonogram, inject with a poison, kill the baby and then put the mother into labor," explained Culp.
 The Factor obtained an official office letter signed by Dr. Tiller that seems to confirm this procedure.

 "Reportedly, he has a funeral-sized crematorium on the property.
 And people that stand outside and pray report that there are days when ashes actually fall on them...
 I've seen the pictures with the ashes on their coats."
 Bill said he didn't believe this was enough to prove the allegation.
 Culp further claimed that an Associated Press reporter had also witnessed it, but The Factor has yet to verify this.